junxit/us-congress-bills-117/metadata.md

 - 2021-01-25 — Introduced in House
 - 2021-01-25 — Introduced in House
 - 2021-01-25 — Referred to the House Committee on Homeland Security.
+- 2021-01-26 — Referred to the Subcommittee on Transportation and Maritime Security.
+- 2021-04-19 — Considered under suspension of the rules. (consideration: CR H1898-1899)
+- 2021-04-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+473.
+- 2021-04-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-04-19 — Mr. Torres (NY) moved to suspend the rules and pass the bill.
+- 2021-04-19 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1898-1899)
+- 2021-04-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1898-1899)